nccadman19/southville-sporting-club/README.md

 ### Navbar Footer

-The navbar and footer has the following features:
+The navbar has the following features:

 A logo that when clicked takes the user back to the index page.

 A search function

 A drop-down menu for the user account.
 Which only shows 'log in' and 'register' if the user is not logged in, but shows 'Admin Dashboard', 'Profile' and 'logout'.

+Drop down menus (on desktop) for the info and shopping buttons to see further information such as categories.

+A burger style navbar for mobile users with the same button functionality.

+The footer has the following features:

+Buttons links to the Terms & Conditions, Shipping & Returns and Contact pages.

+Icons for payment types accepted and other standard company information.

 <details>
 <summary>NavBar</summary>